jason983/pandas_nql/README.md

 # Pandas Natural Language Query (NQL) Library
 Pandas_nql is an open source Python library that enables natural language queries on Pandas Dataframes using the latest advances in generative AI.
 Inspired by OpenAI's groundbreaking language models, pandas_nql allows users to analyze data in a more intuitive way - by simply asking questions in plain English instead of writing complex code.

 This library is perfect for data scientists, analysts, and developers looking to enhance their data analysis workflows.
-By leveraging the power of GPT and other language models behind the scenes, pandas_nql can understand complex data questions and automatically translate them into optimized Pandas statements to extract insights from data.
+By leveraging the power of GPT and other language models behind the scenes, pandas_nql can understand complex data questions and automatically translate them into sql statements to extract insights from data.

 Whether you're a Python expert looking to save time or someone new to data analysis, pandas_nql makes exploring datasets more accessible.
 It's as simple as pip installing the library and typing a query like "show me average monthly sales by region."
 You'll feel like you have a personal AI-powered data analyst at your fingertips!